volumio/volumio-plugins/plugins/audio_interface/brutefir3/next/readme.md

 - A automatic configuration - Just install and enable the plugin.
 It's ready for use !

-- Hardware capabilities detection for output format and number of channels
+- Hardware capabilities detection for output format using [Alsa-capabilities](https://lacocina.nl/permalink-https-lacocina-nl-detect-alsa-output-capabilities)

 - The use of custom filters - for DRC digital room correction created with RePhase